Financial Education Center

 Structured payments over time.
 Compare APR, fees, term, and total repaid.

-Utilities, medical providers, landlords often offer plans that cost less than borrowing.
+Utilities, medical providers, and landlords may offer plans that cost less than new debt.

 Complaints, rights & red flags

 If a lender or collector is acting unfairly, document what happened and use a structured complaint path.
-Avoid providers who demand upfront fees or claim “guaranteed approval”.
+Be careful with providers who demand upfront fees or claim “guaranteed approval”.

 Scam alerts